IslamMohamedMosaad/IslamMohamedMosaad.github.io/_posts/2020-05-28-Mixed-Precision-Training.md

 ### **Accumulating half precision products into single precision**
-After investigatin through last issue found that the neural network arithmetic operations falls into three groups vector dot-products , Reductions and point-wise operations.
+After investigatin through last issue found that the neural network arithmetic operations falls into three groups: vector dot-products, Reductions and point-wise operations.
 These categories benefit from different treatment when it comes to re-duced precision arithmetic.
 * Some networks require that the FP16 vector dot-product accumulates the partial products into an FP32 value, which is then converted to FP16 before storing.
 * Large reductions (sums across elements of a vector) should be carried out in FP32.
-Such reductionsmostly  come  up  in  batch-normalization  layers  when  accumulating  statistics  and  softmax  layers.
+Such reductions mostly  come  up  in  batch-normalization  layers  when  accumulating  statistics  and  softmax  layers.
 * Point-wise  operations,  such  as  non-linearities  and  element-wise  matrix  products,  are  memory-bandwidth limited.
 Since arithmetic precision does not impact the speed of these operations, either FP16 or FP32 math can be used.
 <br>

 # **Mixed Precision Training Steps**
 1. Maintain a master copy of weights in FP32.
-2. Initialize S to a large value.
+2. Initialize scaling factor (S) to a large value.
 3. For each iteration:
     3.1 Make an FP16 copy of the weights.
     3.2 Forward propagation (FP16 weights and activations).